blackmaskexe/github-foundations/02 - GitHub/99 - (Specifics) GitHub Foundations Certification/06 - GitHub Entities/01 - Types of GitHub Accounts.md

 - individual accounts with own username and a public profile page
 - can own resources like repos, projects
 - actions taken are attributed to the personal account
-- can either be GitHub Free or GitHub
+- can either be GitHub Free or GitHub Pro
 - repo url contains the personal account username
 ## Organization Accounts:
 - shared account, where multiple people collaborate